 - Ads at the top of search engine results lists

 In this article, we will go over each of the above online scams, telling you what they are and what to look out for.
-Whether you’re an adult child of an older parent or a caretaker for the elderly, this information will come quite in handy.
+Whether you’re the senior, the an adult child of an older parent, or a caretaker for the elderly, this information will come in handy.

 The following scams are all Internet-based.
-The World Technology Forum reports that 70% of seniors are now connected to the internet via a variety of tools, computers, tablets and smart phones.
+The World Technology Forum reports that 70% of older Americans are now connected to the internet via a variety of tools, computers, tablets and smart phones.

-Thus, they can become victims of any one of the following online scams.
+Thus, this age group can become the potential victims of any one of the following online scams.

 1. Phishing Scams And Seniors

-Pronounced like “fishing”, phishing scams are one slippery mess for the person who falls victim to this type of swindle.
-Phishers present themselves as someone the senior can trust, which often makes the elderly person fall for the scam.
+Pronounced like “fishing”, phishing scams are one slippery mess for older persons who fall victim to this type of swindle.
+Phishers present themselves as someone the senior can trust, which often makes elderly people fall for the scam.
 Then, the phisher convinces the senior or other victim to pass along their most sensitive data.
-This can include computer passwords and usernames, credit card information and debit card PIN numbers, or sometimes even bank account information.
+This can include computer passwords and usernames, your social security number, credit card information and debit card PIN numbers, or sometimes even bank account numbers and account access information.

 Most phishing scams involve the use of instant messaging and email spoofing.
-Phishers will disguise themselves as IT administrators, online payment processors, banks, auction sites, social media platforms, and any other source a victim could believe.
+Phishers will disguise themselves as IT administrators, online payment processors, banks, auction sites, social media platforms, and any other source elderly individuals could believe.
 They also are adept at creating fake websites that look exactly like the real thing.

 A great example of this is the Wells Fargo phishing scams that have circulated more than once in recent years and lured thousands of unsuspecting people to take the bait and give up their sensitive information.

-In this scam, the phishers created emails that looked very close to the ones that could be generated by Wells Fargo.
-Anyone who received this email would have a hard time telling it from a real one from the bank because of the Wells Fargo logo and wording that sounds “official” at first glance.
+In this type of fraud, the phishers created emails that looked very close to the ones that could be generated by Wells Fargo.
+Anyone who received these unsolicited emails would have a hard time telling them from a real one from the bank because of the Wells Fargo logo and wording that sounds “official” at first glance.

-The email told people they had been locked out of their Wells Fargo account, therefore they should click the link provided in the email immediately, in order to verify their account.
-If they didn’t, the email warned they would permanently lose access to the account.
-You can bet that many people jumped on that and clicked the link not knowing they were being scammed.
+The email tells people they have been locked out of their Wells Fargo account, therefore they should click the link provided in the email immediately, in order to verify their account.
+If they don’t, the email warns that the elderly person will permanently lose access to the account.
+You can bet that many people have jumped on that and clicked the link not knowing it was a type of scam.

 Remember that clicking on ANY link in an email could mean you are unknowingly downloading malware or viruses.
-Often, clicking a link gives scammers access to your account or personal information, particularly if you are asked to log in to something like a bank account after you click the link.
+Often, clicking a link gives the scam artist access to your account or personal information, particularly if you are asked to log in to something like a bank account after you click the link.

-To protect your senior, advise them to never click on an email link.
-Instead, call the company that supposedly sent the email (Wells Fargo, in this case) using a legitimate phone number that you have found on their official website (often, companies will designate their actual accounts as “official” in search results)>
+To protect seniors, family members should advise them to never click on an email link.
+Instead, call the company that supposedly sent the email (Wells Fargo, in this case) using a legitimate phone number that you have found on their official website (often, companies will designate their actual accounts as “official” in search results).

-You can spot a phishing email by looking for several things:
+You can often spot a phishing email by looking for several things: